VOCA

 - Transportation.
 Transportation is allowable for victims to receive services and to participate in criminal justice proceedings.

-- Personnel Costs.
-The costs directly related to providing direct services, such as staff salaries and employee benefits, including malpractice insurance, the cost of advertising to recruit VOCA-funded personnel, and the cost of training paid and volunteer staff.
+- Personnel and Benefit Costs.
+Costs directly related to providing direct services, such as staff salaries and employee benefits.
 Overtime and on-call pay are allowable expenses but must be on a separate line item in the budget that includes the rate of pay.

 - Costs Necessary to Providing Direct Service.
-This includes prorated costs of rent, telephone services, transportation costs for victims to receive services, emergency transportation costs that enable a victim to participate in the criminal justice system, and local travel expenses for service providers.
+This includes prorated costs of rent, telephone services, and local travel expenses for direct service providers.

 - Public Presentations and Awareness.
 Presentations in public forums, such as schools and community centers that are designed to identify crime victims and refer them to needed services.
-These costs may include staff time, materials, brochures, and advertising costs.
 Costs for food, gifts, give away trinkets or honorariums are not allowable expenses under VOCA.

 - Supervision of Direct Service Providers.
 Supervision of direct service providers when it is “necessary and essential to providing direct services to crime victims”.

-The activities listed below are out of the program scope, and they can’t be supported by this program’s funding.
+The following activities listed below are out of the program scope and will not be funded.

 - Bonuses or commissions.